kobolcs/qcs/mobile-appium-tests/README.md

 ### CI Workflow

 The GitHub Actions workflow in `.github/workflows/mobile-ci.yml` fully automates this process.
 It uses the `reactivecircus/android-emulator-runner` action to start an emulator, install the app, and run the tests.

+## Client Scenarios

+- Automated smoke tests on every commit shortened release certification from three days of manual checks to **under one hour** for a consumer app, saving roughly **€4k per release**.
+- Early detection of UI regressions prevented negative store reviews and support tickets after launch.